AmandaStange/CharmmGuiAuto/README.md

 ## Known Issues
 - Only works with firefox
-- Can be used with 'Solution Builder' with a protein, and the 'Membrane Builder' with or without a protein.
 - Can not be used to continue retrieved jobs, but can download jobs that are finished, but not downloaded, if you   have the jobid.

 Firefox binary (firefox_binary.cpython-37.pyc - possible original path 'miniconda3/lib/python3.7/site-packages/     selenium/webdriver/firefox/__pycache__/firefox_binary.cpython-37.pyc') must be placed in the bin of your            environment.